jbyuki/monolithic.nvim/README.md

   perc_height = 0.8, -- Same with height
-  max_file = 100, -- Maximum number of files that can be opened in the buffer max_search = 1000, -- Maximum number of files, it will search for }
+  max_file = 100, -- Maximum number of files that can be opened in the buffer max_search = 1000, -- Maximum number of files, it will search for highlight = true, -- Setting this false can increase the speed a lot!
+}
 EOF
 ```